netgloo/benjamin/readme.md

 ### Configurations

-If you want to start developing the website you can (start now)[#start-the-application].
+If you want to start developing the website you can [start now](#start-the-application).
 You don't have to configure anything.

 However, you may find useful configurations [here](https://laravel.com/docs/5.2/configuration#environment-configuration), like how to changing the timezone.